 How Does the Molly Drug Affect Users?

 Said to be MDMA in its pure form, Molly causes strong feelings of euphoria.
 Users also report feeling more energetic and empathetic.
 The drug binds to serotonin transporters in the brain, thus changing the brain’s chemical makeup.
+Prolonged use of this drug can cause a serious imbalance in the brains natural chemistry.
+This can lead to a host of negative consequences which begin with withdrawal symptoms.

 Is Molly Dangerous?